-The Jenkins Act, as amended, requires every person including cigarette manufacturers, wholesalers, distributors, and delivery sellers, who sell, transfer, or ship for profit cigarettes, roll-your-own (ryo) tobacco, and smokeless tobacco in interstate commerce to:
+The PACT Act requires every person, including cigarette manufacturers, wholesalers, distributors, and delivery sellers, who sell, transfer, or ship for profit cigarettes, roll-your-own (ryo) tobacco, and smokeless tobacco in interstate commerce to:

-- Register with the United State's Attorney General and the state tobacco tax administrator of each state into which shipments are made, and
+- Register with the United States (U.S.) Attorney General and the state tobacco tax administrator of each state into which shipments are made, and

-Every person who is required to register must file a statement with the Attorney General of the United States and the state tobacco tax administrator of the state into which shipments are made or advertisements or offers are disseminated.
-The statement must provide:
+Every person who is required to register must file a statement with the U.S. Attorney General and the state tobacco tax administrator of the state into which shipments are made or advertisements or offers are disseminated.

-The registration provisions apply to tobacco wholesalers, distributors, and manufacturers who ship in interstate commerce cigarettes, ryo tobacco, and smokeless tobacco.
-Interstate commerce includes commerce between a state and any place outside the state, commerce between a state and any Indian county in the state, or commerce between points in the same state but through any place outside the state or through any Indian country.
+The registration provisions apply to tobacco wholesalers, distributors, and manufacturers who ship cigarettes, ryo tobacco, and smokeless tobacco in interstate commerce.
+Interstate commerce includes commerce between a state and any place outside the state, commerce between a state and any Indian country in the state, or commerce between points in the same state but through any place outside the state or through any Indian country.

 - The name and address of the person to whom the shipment was made;

 - The invoice or memoranda information relating to the specific customer (which must include brand and quantity of cigarettes, ryo tobacco, and smokeless tobacco); and